google/comprehensive-rust/src/borrowing/borrowck.md

 # Borrow Checking

 Rust's _borrow checker_ puts constraints on the ways you can borrow values.
-The simplest rule that it enforces is that a reference cannot _outlive_ the value it
-borrows:
+We've already seen that a reference cannot _outlive_ the value it borrows:

 <!-- mdbook-xgettext: skip -->